Germany, France hold back NATO, EU ambitions in Libya

 EU foreign ministers have approved training of Libya's navy and coast guard in international waters.
 Sophia's chief, Italian Rear Admiral Enrico Credendino, told La Repubblica on Wednesday the coast guard could be trained in 14 weeks.

-On the ground, the United States and Italy, Libya's former colonial power, are leading calls for action, but Kerry said at a meeting of major powers in Vienna last week with Seraj: "we're not talking about troops and boots."
+On the ground, the United States and Italy, Libya's former colonial power, are leading calls for action and Rome is willing to send around 5,000 personnel to help the country.
+Washington is developing military options including deploying U.S. special forces against Islamic State militants.

-Germany does not want its personnel on Libyan soil but is willing to revive an EU border guards program in Tunisia.
+Germany does not want its personnel on Libyan soil but is willing to revive an EU border guards programme in Tunisia.